decisionforce/CoPO/README.md

 ```

 The evaluation results will be saved to `copo_code/copo/evaluate_results`.
-Now, please refer to XXXXXXTODO
+Now, please refer to this link for script to draw figures:  https://github.com/metadriverse/metadrive-benchmark/tree/main/MARL

 ## FAQ

-### How to draw beautiful radar-like figure on three metrics?

-Please take a look on [copo_code/copo/eval/DrawEvalResult.ipynb](copo_code/copo/eval/DrawEvalResult.ipynb) file, where
-I present a demo script to draw such figure.

-**Note that I am benchmarking different algorithm with latest MetaDrive!
-I will update a formal evaluation scripts and upload all trained models and results once the benchmarking finishes.
-Stay tuned!**

 ### How to run CoPO in the local mode?